 Civil Rights Team Project

-Program Profile: Brandon Baldwin, Schools and Curriculum Coordinator.
+Program Profile: Brandon Baldwin, Program Manager.
 The mission of the Civil Rights Team Project (CRTP) is to increase the safety of elementary, middle level, and high school students by reducing bias-motivated behaviors and harassment in our schools.
 The CRTP has established civil rights teams in over 200 Maine schools and provides training and educational opportunities for students, teachers, administrators and parents throughout Maine. (back to top)